 Each objective or goal will require a different launch strategy.
-If you’re hoping to share a message far and wide, you’re launch strategy might include giving your book away for free.
+If you’re hoping to share a message far and wide, your launch strategy might include giving your book away for free.
 But if you’re hoping to make a consistent and liveable income from your book, you’ll need to carefully consider a price point for your book and a launch strategy that maximizes revenue rather than downloads.

 And hopefully, this won’t be the only launch in your writing career, so consider each launch as a small piece in a bigger picture.